AD/CD: Advice for Background Actors

 “I’ve been doing this for such a long time, I can tell within ten seconds if someone is just showing up and phoning it in or if somebody actually wants to be there,” Michele says.
 “So what I really like is when somebody shows up on time.
 If I’m waiting on them that’s really a problem for me because my whole job is about time management.”

 Being on time is a crucial part of being a Background Actor.
-Remember to check for call time changes often, like before you go to bed, when you wake up in the morning, and before you leave for set.
-Be sure to allow yourself enough time to factor in traffic, parking, or public transportation delays to ensure you arrive to set on time.
+Be sure to check for any changes before arriving to set.
+It’s a good idea to factor in traffic, public transportation delays, parking, and other delays that could make you late.

 “[Being on time is something] we really should stress 100 times over,” Nikki said.